farrow-js/sample/samples/24-module-todo/README.md

-# farrow-api-template
+# farrow-module-template

-A template for farrow with rpc api.
+A template for farrow-module at effect management.